 To send in items for the Faith News, email information to firstname.lastname@example.org.

-“Scripture Study, Bible Sharing and Reflection, Lectio and Journaling,” a regular weekly series facilitated by pastoral minister, Heather Neds, is offered from 9:30 a.m. to 11 a.m.
-Wednesdays at Keeler Women’s Center, 2220 Central Ave., Kansas City, Kan.
+“Scripture Study, Bible Sharing and Reflection, Lectio and Journaling,” a regular weekly series facilitated by pastoral minister, Heather Neds, is offered at Keeler Women’s Center, 2220 Central Ave., Kansas City, Kan., from 9:30 to 11 a.m.
+Wednesdays.
 This weekly Bible study group is based on the upcoming scripture readings from the Common Lectionary.
 There will be time for reflection, sharing and journaling.
 Call 913-906-8990 to register.

-The Community Blood Center of Greater Kansas City will hold a blood drive from 3 to 7 p.m.
-Aug.
-18 at Parkway Baptist Church classrooms, 12320 Parallel Parkway, Kansas City, Kan.
-For more information or to schedule an appointment, visit www.esavealifenow.org or call 816-753-4040.
+A Community Blood Center blood drive is scheduled from 3 to 7 p.m.
+Oct.
+20 at Parkway Baptist Church classrooms, 12320 Parallel Parkway, Kansas City, Kan.
+For information or to schedule an appointment, visit www.esavealifenow.org or call 816-753-4040.

-Persons of all Christian traditions are invited to participate in Taizé prayer on Thursday, Sept.
-4 at 7 p.m. in Annunciation Chapel on the campus of the Mother House of the Sisters of Charity of Leavenworth, 4200 S. 4th St., Leavenworth, Kan.
+Persons of all Christian traditions are invited to participate in Taizé prayer at 7 p.m.
+Thursday, Nov.
+6, in Annunciation Chapel on the campus of the Mother House of the Sisters of Charity of Leavenworth, 4200 S. 4th St., Leavenworth, Kan.
 Taizé prayer is a meditative, candlelit service that includes simple chants sung repeatedly, silence, and prayers of praise and intercession.
 These prayer services emerged from an ecumenical community of monks in Taizé, France.
 For more information, visit www.marillaccenter.org or call 913-680-2342.